AramZS/devblog/src/posts/projects/devblog/hello-day-24.md

 Still nothing.
 Maybe I'm crazy, but unless the rendering engine is broken by HTML comments, something at the rendering engine level is broken.

+Let's google this and read some Github issues.

 Ok... [this is some eleventy stuff apparently.
 It just doesn't work as anticipated](https://github.com/11ty/eleventy/issues/834#issuecomment-569474008).
 I guess it is just rendering everything in the `content` tag.

 Yup, that is what it is... the warning there isn't very clear but yup, can't mix and match.
 So no njk templates that use blocks in the base site, anywhere I want to have Nunjuck inherence I'll need to use a markdown file in my site folder and manage the actual templates using `_layouts`.